beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Function pointer

-We will see the chapter [memory](#) and [assembly](#), but the instructions sent to the CPU are also located in memory alongside the variables (although usually located in different sections).
+We will see more about it in chapters [memory](https://beaujeant.github.io/appsec101/memory/) and [assembly](https://beaujeant.github.io/appsec101/assembly/), but the instructions sent to the CPU are also located in memory alongside the variables (although usually located in different sections).
 So whenever a function is called, it is merely a jump to another area of the memory where the function's instructions are located.
 A function pointer is an address (32 bits) of the memory where instructions are located.

 ### Handle